After you create a quote or submit a quote request, you’ll see an option to 'Add additional information' under the 'Situation Details' section.

 Quick tips

-Be concise: one or two short paragraphs beat a wall of text.
+Be concise: one or two short paragraphs beat a wall of text (10 word minimum).

 Prioritize impact: add info that affects scope, effort, timing, or price.

-Skip the dump: reserve long histories and attachments for the Problem Dashboard after acceptance.
+Skip the dump: reserve long histories and attachments for the Problem Setup after quote acceptance.

 Adding information can help refine your quote - but it’s never required.